cicsdev/cics-async-api-fetch-child-example/ARTICLE.md

 Here, `input.child` is the name of the child transaction, read from the screen.
 For example, `ASCH`.
 The `CHILD` parameter specifies an output field for CICS to store a child token.
 Much like for channel names, this is a variable of length `char[16]`.
 We also specify a channel name as the way to pass information to the child program.
-It's interesting to note that here, CICS makes a copy of this channel, and sends that.
-That way, the parent is free to keep making changes in its channel, and there's no name confusion.
+Note that here CICS makes a copy of the channel, and sends that rather than the original channel.
+This way, the parent is free to keep making changes in its channel, and there's no name confusion.

-The `EXEC CICS RUN TRANSID` command is non-blocking, so the parent is free to continue with any other logic it wants, while the child program does its own processing.
+The `EXEC CICS RUN TRANSID` command is non-blocking, so the parent is free to continue with other logic while the child program does its own processing.
 At the parent program's convenience, it can fetch the results from the child:

     EXEC CICS FETCH CHILD(child)
                     ABCODE(abcode)